 • taking HIV medication

-• Chemsex (with onward referral for substance use)
+• Chemsex (with onward referral to services supporting people who use substances)

 • stigma and discrimination